dgraph-io/dgraph-docs/content/installation/single-host-setup.md

    a6b5823b668d   dgraph/dgraph:latest   "dgraph alpha --my=a…"   2 days ago
    ```

-1. To access the Ratel UI for queries, mutations, and altering schema, open your web browser and navigate to `http://<CLOUD_IP_ADDRESS>:8000`.
+1. To access the <abbr title="Ratel is an open source tool for data visualization and cluster management that’s designed to work with Dgraph and DQL.">Ratel UI</abbr> for queries, mutations, and altering schema, open your web browser and navigate to `http://<CLOUD_IP_ADDRESS>:8000`.
 1. Click **Launch Latest** to access the latest stable release of Ratel UI.
 1. In the **Dgraph Server Connection** dialog that set the **Dgraph server URL** as `http://<CLOUD_IP_ADDRESS>:8080`
 1. Click **Connect** .
 The connection health appears green.